 If the medicine has no effect in the population as a whole, 3% of studies will obtain the effect observed in your sample, or larger, because of random sample error.

 How probable are your sample data if the null hypothesis is correct?
 That’s the only question that P values answer.
-This restriction segues to a very frequent and problematic misinterpretation.
+This restriction segues to a very persistent and problematic misinterpretation.

 Related posts: Understanding P values can be easier using a graphical approach: How Hypothesis Tests Work: Significance Levels and P-values and learn about significance levels from a conceptual standpoint.

 P values Are NOT an Error Rate

 Unfortunately, P values are frequently misinterpreted.
-A common mistake is the notion that they represent the likelihood of rejecting a null hypothesis that is actually true (Type I error).
+A common mistake is that they represent the likelihood of rejecting a null hypothesis that is actually true (Type I error).
 The idea that P values are the probability of making a mistake is WRONG!
 You can read a blog post I wrote to learn why P values are misinterpreted so frequently.

 You can’t use P values to directly calculate the error rate for several reasons.

 First, P value calculations assume that the null hypothesis is correct.
 Thus, from the P value’s point of view, the null hypothesis is 100% true.
-Remember, P values assume that the null is true and the observed sample effect is caused by random sample error.
+Remember, P values assume that the null is true, and sampling error caused the observed sample effect.

-Second, P values tell you how consistent your sample data are with a null hypothesis that is true.
+Second, P values tell you how consistent your sample data are with a true null hypothesis.
 However, when your data are very inconsistent with the null hypothesis, P values can’t determine which of the following two possibilities is more probable:

-- The null hypothesis is true, but your sample is unusual due to random sample error.
+- The null hypothesis is true, but your sample is unusual due to random sampling error.

 - The null hypothesis is false.

-To figure out which option is true, you must apply expert knowledge of the study area and, very importantly, assess the results of similar studies.
+To figure out which option is right, you must apply expert knowledge of the study area and, very importantly, assess the results of similar studies.

 Going back to our medication study, let’s highlight the correct and incorrect way to interpret the P value of 0.03: